HEPTACOM/heptaconnect-core/README.md

 ## License

+Copyright 2020 HEPTACOM GmbH

-This project is dual licensed under [Apache 2.0](./LICENSE.md) and proprietary license.
+Dual licensed under the [Apache License, Version 2.0](./LICENSE.md) (the "License") and proprietary license; you may not use this project except in compliance with the License.
+You may obtain a copy of the Apache License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Contact us on [our website](https://www.heptacom.de) for further information about proprietary usage.

-Copyright 2020 HEPTACOM GmbH

-Dual licensed under the [Apache License, Version 2.0](./LICENSE.md) (the "License"); you may not use this project except in compliance with the License.
-You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.